bubroz/clipscribe/CONTINUATION_PROMPT.md

 # ClipScribe AI Assistant Continuation Prompt

-## Current State (2025-07-30 16:46 PDT)
+## Current State (2025-07-30 19:22 PDT)

-### Latest Version: v2.20.1 - Multi-Video Commands Hardened
+### Latest Version: v2.21.0 - Architectural Shift: Pro-First

-**Major Achievement**: Successfully debugged and fixed multiple critical bugs in the multi-video processing commands (`process-series`, `process-collection`).
-The `--use-pro` flag is now fully functional for series analysis, and the CLI output has been significantly improved for clarity.
-The golden set audit is complete.
+**Major Achievement**: Completed a comprehensive benchmark analysis comparing Gemini 2.5 Flash and Pro models.
+Based on the clear qualitative superiority of the Pro model, made it the default for all extraction commands.
+This decision solidifies ClipScribe's commitment to providing professional, intelligence-grade output by default.

 ### Recent Changes
+- **v2.21.0** (2025-07-30): 🏛️ **Architectural Shift** - Gemini 2.5 Pro is now the default extraction model.
+The faster, lower-quality Flash model is available via `--use-flash`.
+- **v2.21.0** (2025-07-30): 🐛 **Robustness Fixes** - Increased API timeout to 60 minutes to handle long videos; fixed performance report timing bug.
+- **v2.21.0** (2025-07-30): ✨ **CLI UX Improved** - Added a clear "Intelligence extraction complete!" message.
-- **v2.20.1** (2025-07-30): ✅ **Multi-Video Commands Fixed** - `process-series` and `process-collection` now work correctly with the `--use-pro` flag.
+- **v2.20.1** (2025-07-30): ✅ **Multi-Video Commands Hardened** - Fixed `--use-pro` flag, `TypeError`, and `AttributeError`.
+Improved output clarity.
-- **v2.20.1** (2025-07-30): 📊 **CLI Clarity Improved** - Results table for multi-video processing is now more intuitive, showing "New" vs. "Total Unified" relationships.
-- **v2.20.1** (2025-07-30): 🐛 **Multiple Bugs Squashed** - Resolved `TypeError` and `AttributeError` in the CLI that prevented multi-video commands from running.
-- **v2.20.0** (2025-07-24): ✅ **Core Components Complete** - Achieved professional, intelligence-grade extraction with comprehensive validation.

 ### What's Working Well ✅
-- **Multi-Video Processing**: The `process-series` command is now fully operational, successfully unifying entities and relationships across multiple videos.
-- **High-Quality Series Analysis**: The `--use-pro` flag works as intended, enabling Gemini 2.5 Pro for in-depth series analysis.
-- **Intelligent Caching**: The system correctly uses cached results for individual videos, making series analysis fast and cost-effective on subsequent runs.
-- **Documentation**: `CHANGELOG.md` and `CLI_REFERENCE.md` are fully updated with the latest changes.
+- **Pro-First Quality**: The default extraction pipeline now produces the highest quality intelligence, directly addressing user feedback.
+- **Data-Driven Decisions**: The new architecture is supported by a rigorous, evidence-based benchmark documented in `BENCHMARK_REPORT.md`.
+- **Long-Form Content**: The tool can now reliably process hour-long videos without timing out.
+- **Professional UX**: The CLI provides clearer, more accurate, and more satisfying user feedback.

 ### Known Issues ⚠️
-- **Quality Gap**: Hybrid extraction (the default) is still potentially "lacking in accuracy" per user feedback.
-The `--use-pro` flag is the current workaround.
-- **Performance**: No formal benchmarks yet for hybrid vs pro speed differential, which is a key decision point for future architecture.
+- **Test Coverage**: The recent debugging sessions highlighted the need for a more comprehensive integration test suite to catch CLI-related bugs automatically.

 ### Roadmap 🗺️
-- **Next**: Formulate and propose the next well-reasoned steps for project improvement, focusing on professionalizing the codebase.
-- **Soon**: Benchmark speed differentials between hybrid and pro-only extraction to inform architectural decisions.
+- **Next**: Implement a comprehensive integration test suite for the CLI to ensure robustness and prevent regressions.
-- **Later**: Implement a `--verify-output` flag for post-processing validation.
+- **Soon**: Investigate adding a `--verify-output` flag for post-processing validation of all generated files.
+- **Later**: Begin exploring the next phase of intelligence enhancements, building on the high-quality foundation of the Pro-first model.